||OUTREACH SERVICES AND INTERAGENCY RELATIONSHIPS

 Procedures for posting public announcements of Board meetings:

 a.
-The Administrative Assistant shall post the time, place, and location of all regular Board meetings meeting and annual Board workshop as voted upon by the Board as a legal notice in the local newspaper.
+The date, time, place, and location of all regular Board meetings and annual Board workshop as voted upon by the Board shall be posted on the ACDL web site.

 b.
 Any Board member wishing to call a Special or Emergency meeting or a committee meeting wherein “formal deliberations concerning the public business” are to take place shall communicate the following information to the to ACDL Director (or designee) and the Fiscal Officer at least 24 hours in advance:

 - the time, place, and location of the meeting

 - directions for where and when the public announcement is to be posted

 c.
 Any Board member, who would like to post an announcement for a committee meeting that is investigative or information seeking in nature, shall communicate the time, place, and location of the meeting along with the proposed topic(s) to be discussed to ACDL Director (or designee) and the Fiscal Officer for posting on the ACDL webpage.